ucsc/pantheon-workflow/README.md

 The workaround for Pantheon's strict `Git` repo policy is to create _two_ sites on your local development machine.
 One site is simply a clone of your Pantheon `DEV` site, with its strict Git policy.

 The second local install is for developing your theme or plugins, which can be committed, pushed to and pulled from their own respective `Git` repos.

-It is important that you have two **complete** WP installs -- WordPress Core, database, etc. -- as this setup requires keeping both databases and `wp-content/uploads/` directories in sync.
+It is important that you have two **complete** WP installs -- WordPress Core, database, etc. -- as this setup requires keeping both databases and `wp-content/uploads/` drectories in sync.

 ## The constituent parts